 By Adam Black

-I am resting in my motel room at Mole National Park when a frightened shriek pierces the air.
+I am resting in my motel room at Mole National Park in Ghana when a frightened shriek pierces the air.
 Racing outside I find a scattering of baboons along the park escarpment and two of my travel companions looking flustered.

 ‘What happened?’
 I ask.

 ‘A baboon just tried to steal my book!’

 You may not fancy getting quite so intimate with African animals, but Mole National Park, in north-west Ghana, definitely offers one of the best wildlife watching opportunities in the country.

 And at less than US$5 for a two-hour safari, it could be the cheapest in all of Africa.